cwtsam/e4_data_recording/README.md

 SDNN and RMSSD use the same equations as found here (https://www.kubios.com/about-hrv/).
 SDNN and RMSSD values are calculated when a new IBI sample is detected, calculations use the past 60 samples of IBI.

+2) Recording Data and Writing to CSV Files

 ## Information on the Original Sample Project

 The originial sample project gives you the boilerplate code you need to connect to an Empatica E4 device and start streaming data.